zhantewei2/angular-aot-webpack/README.md

         const angularProxy=require('koa-angular-proxy');
         app.use(angularProxy('./dist'))

-'./dist' is your directory of angular2 project that the defualt file is index.html.
+'./dist' is your directory of angular2 project that the entry file is index.html.

 And suche use:
 -----